-In the simulation of wind loads on low-rise buildings for the prediction of damage and loss, the effects of nearby buildings are taken into account by reducing the peak negative pressures by a mean value of 25%.
+In the simulation of wind loads on low-rise buildings for the prediction of damage and loss, the effects of nearby buildings are considered by reducing the peak negative pressures by a mean value of 25%.
 No decrease in the positive wall pressures is taken.